sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 And a few obvious ones:

 - tweak to ``src/tool_cfgable.h`` to remove include of OpenSSL ``ech.h`` (wasn't needed anyway)

+### Curl plan

+Having played about as above I think the plan with curl now is to:

+- get HTTPS RR ingestion working for WolfSSL: that likely involves:
+    - implementing the DNS wire format decoding that's in ``ossl_ech_find_echconfigs()`` as part of curl's HTTPS RR handling
+    - including decoded HTTPS RR fields individually withiin the ``Curl_dns_entry`` struct, so that HTTPS RR fields (e.g. ALPN) can be handled by curl and also so someone (in future) could e.g. handle aliasMode and the associated tree walking (I won't be doing that)
+    - that'll simplify the changes to ``lib/vtls/openssl.c`` some and add more code to ``lib/doh.c``
+    - not sure to what extent we'll want to handle multiple HTTPS RR values for a given qname in this round though, we'll see
+- clean up the code generally, perhaps with better separation between ``USE_HTTPSRR`` and ``USE_ECH`` build options
+- consider what changes (if any) might be made to ``libcurl`` to allow other applications to use HTTPS RRs or ECH.

 ## 2021 Version